roxey804/codecompare/README.md

 </p>
 </details>

+#### To append items to a list in a for loop, remember to instantiate your list _outside_ the for loop

 ### Functions from built-in modules e.g. random, sys

 Remember all python functions have a **return value**, if no ```return``` statement, the return value defaults to a ```None``` type.